Barney Ross: Boxing career

 Over the next 35 bouts, his record was 32–1–2, including a win over former world champion Battling Battalino and one over Babe Ruth (not the baseball player).
 Another bout included former world champion Cameron Welter.
 On March 26, 1933, Ross had his first world title bout when he faced world lightweight and light welterweight champion and fellow three-division world champion Tony Canzoneri in Chicago.
 In one night, Ross became a two-division world champion when he beat Canzoneri by decision in ten rounds.
 Ross also campaigned heavily in the city of Chicago prior to the fight.
-After two more wins, including a knockout in six rounds over Johnny Farr, Ross and Canzoneri boxed again, with Ross winning again by decision, but this time in 15.
+After two more wins, including a knockout in six rounds over Johnny Farr, Ross and Canzoneri boxed again, with Ross winning again by decision, but this time after 15 rounds.

-Ross was known as a smart fighter with great stamina.
+Ross was known for his relentless pace, sharp footwork, and ability to absorb punishment while dishing out precise combinations.
 He retained his title by decision against Sammy Fuller to finish 1933 and against Peter Nebo to begin 1934.
-Then he defended against former world champion Frankie Klick, against whom he drew in ten.
+Then he defended against former world champion Frankie Klick, against whom he drew.
 Then came the first of three bouts versus Jimmy McLarnin.
-Ross vacated the light welterweight title to go after McLarnin's welterweight title and won by a 15-round decision, his third world championship.
+Ross vacated the light welterweight title to go after McLarnin's welterweight title and won by decision, his third world championship.
+He was the first lightweight champion in history to win the welterweight championship as well.
 However, in a rematch a few weeks later, McLarnin beat Ross by a decision and recovered the title.
 After that, Ross went back down to light welterweight and reclaimed his title with a 12-round decision over Bobby Pacho.
 After beating Klick and Henry Woods by decision to retain that title, he went back up in weight for his third and last fight with McLarnin; he recovered the welterweight title by outpointing McLarnin again over 15 rounds.
 He won 16 bouts in a row after that, including three over future world middleweight champion Ceferino Garcia and one against Al Manfredo.
 His only two defenses, however, over that stretch were against Garcia and against Izzy Jannazzo, on points in 15 rounds.

 In his last fight, Ross defended his title on May 31, 1938, against fellow three-division world champion Henry Armstrong, who beat him by a decision in 15.
 Although Armstrong pounded Ross inexorably and his trainers begged him to let them stop the fight, Ross refused to stop or go down.
 Barney Ross had never been knocked out in his career and was determined to leave the ring on his feet.
 Some boxing experts view Ross's performance against Armstrong as one of the most courageous in history.
 Some believe that Ross's will to survive every tough fight on his feet had to do with his understanding of his symbolic importance to Jews.
 That is, Jews would not only fight back, but they would not go down.